Amex Offers Explained

 And here is the corresponding MR-earning Offer – note that it’s for the same hotels, but you receive Amex MR points instead of statement credit:

-Amex treats MR-earning Offers as different offers than corresponding “statement credit” offers, so it is possible to add a “statement credit” Offer to one of your cards and a corresponding MR-earning Offer to another card, if each type of Offer is available to you.
+Sometimes, Amex treats MR-earning Offers as different offers than corresponding “statement credit” offers, so it may be possible to add a “statement credit” Offer to one of your cards and a corresponding MR-earning Offer to another card, if each type of Offer is available to you.
+However, other times, enrolling in one type of Offer – “statement credit” or MR-earning – will foreclose you from enrolling in a corresponding Offer of the other type.
+We’re not aware of any way to know this in advance.
+So, if you have cards with corresponding “statement credit” and MR-earning Offers, be sure to enroll in the type of Offer you prefer first.

 Whether you prefer a “statement credit” Offer or an MR-earning Offer depends on how you value MR points.
 If you value MR points at more than 1 cent per point (and we do; given that we can redeem MR points for at least 1.54 cents per point of value for flights purchased through the Amex Travel Portal), then you should prefer the MR-earning Offer.